Virginia Breath Test

-If you were stopped by a law enforcement agent on suspicion of driving under the influence (DUI) in the Commonwealth of Virginia, you were probably asked to take a breath test.
-This test is used to determine your blood alcohol content (also known as a BAC).In Virginia, it is illegal to operate a motor vehicle or boat with a BAC of .08 percent or higher.
-If the breath test shows that your BAC is over the legal limit, the officer will have probable cause to arrest you on suspicion of drunk driving.
+If you were stopped by a law enforcement agent on suspicion of driving under the influence (DUI) in the Commonwealth of Virginia, you were probably asked to take two types of breath tests at the location where you were stopped.
+Both tests are used to estimate your blood alcohol content (also known as a BAC).

 Michael C. Tillotson is a certified Intoxilyzer 5000 operator.
 He also has his own Intoxilyzer 5000 machine and an Intoxilyzer S-D5, which he uses to conduct experiments for his clients.